 But even with someone who has been emotionally stunted like myself, going through a divorce will pull out the deepest of emotions.
 My first year alone was 2020 when Covid first hit its peak and talk about loneliness!
 I think I felt every emotion that I had never felt before.
 The emotional floodgates had been broken wide open and I thought I would drown in them!
 It was the first time that I felt emotions so overwhelming that I was lost on how to deal with them.
 Through a lot of prayer and self-reflection, I finally gained a sense of balance emotionally.
 I am more in touch with my emotions today than I have been my entire life.

-In survival mode, you are so focused on getting through right now, that you miss what is happening all around you.
-This is far from intentional and, simply put, a person who has come from an abusive situation does not know what they do not know.
-Recently, I had a relationally groundbreaking conversation with two people who are very dear to me who had voiced that I had been hurting their feelings.
+Also in survival mode, you are so focused on getting through the right now, that you miss much of what is happening around you and you do not know what you do not know.
+Recently, I had a relationally groundbreaking conversation with two people who are very dear to me and had voiced that I had been hurting their feelings.
 We talked for a very long time and, although I felt like I had an emotional hangover afterwards, it ended up being a very valuable conversation that has brought us closer together.
 It wasn’t easy hearing that I was hurting them, however, I do better with facts and was so grateful that they had the courage to talk to me.